Tripwire Ebrake Cutoff

 The 2nd option is a push style of tripwire which actuates when the sensor cable is pushed rather than pulled.
 This version is required on most hydraulic brake levers where the pivot point is located at the high spot on the lever such that there is no sideways pull when the lever is pressed.
 In the push style Tripwire, the sense cable is routed into the handlebar before wrapping around to the brake housing.
 For each of the Pull and Push style brake levers, we have them stocked both in a long (120cm) cable length option for direct connection to a motor controller, and a short (40cm) cable length of attaching to a Cycle Analyst.

 In addition to the push and pull mechanism, there are also several options for connector style available for plug and play compatibility with various popular ebike setups.
-At Grin we prominently sell the 4-pin JST connector to mate with our controllers and V3 Cycle Analyst.
-But there is also model with a 3-pin HiGo plug for direct compatibility with many bafang BBS and similar systems, as well as a 2-pin HiGo option that is plug and play with Sonders ebikes.
+In the past, we used to offer models with a 3-pin HiGo plug for direct compatibility with many bafang BBS and similar systems, as well as a 2-pin HiGo option that was plug and play with Sonders ebikes.
 We now stock only 4 models: Push or Pull w/ Long or Short cables terminated with a 4-pin JST connector that mates with our controllers and V3 Cycle Analyst.

 The first step in installing the Tripwire is to secure the sense cable to your brake lever, which can be done either with the self tapping screw (preferred) or with small cable ties.